Inflectra/rapise-documentation/docs/RVL/Assertions.md

 # Assertions

 *Assert* is an essential operation for testing and validation.
-RVL provides special structure for it to make it more readable.
+RVL provides a special structure for it to make it more readable.

-Assertion has 2 parts: 1st row is Assert containing assertion message and then goes [Condition](Conditions.md):
+An assertion has two parts: the first row is Assert, which contains the assertion message, followed by the [Condition](Conditions.md):

 | Flow | Type      | Object | Action                | ParamName | ParamType | ParamValue |
 | ---- | --------- | ------ | --------------------- | --------- | --------- | ---------- |